mobprotocol/mob-cloud/README.md

 ## Orderbook

 SellA and SellB ledger maintain a sorted set of orders.
-Two `double-ended-queue`s are instantiated for a two sided market place.
+Two `double-ended-queue`s are instantiated for a two sided market place, Sell Ledger A and Sell Ledger B.

 The protocol uses a price-priority queueing system, meaning the best price (least asks) are matched first.
 The orderbook ledgers are always perfectly sorted at any given point in time.